Shreya-Balaji/Shreya-Balaji/README.md

 Hi I am Shreya Balaji!
 Welcome to my GitHub profile.
-I am a tech enthusiast, keen on developing new solutions and working on projects that can make a difference in our everyday lives.
+These are the projects in the profile-\n
+Ticket Generation using ReportLab